UjjwalSharma01/namaste-javascript-notes/notes/lectures.md

 - Not Defined !== Undefined

+- Undefined is just a placeholder, which is assigned to the variable just for the time being until the value is assigned.

 > When variable is declared but not assigned value, its current value is **undefined**.
 But when the variable itself is not declared but called in code, then it is **not defined**.

 ```js